 A peace lily may have yellow leaves for many reasons – perhaps that leaf is just old, or got bent, perhaps the plant is sitting in a draft, is being blistered by direct sunlight, or is being over- or under-watered.

-Once the peace lily's leaves are yellow they won't go back to being green, so the best thing to do is to snip them off at the base of the plant and dispose of them.
+Once the peace lily's leaves are yellow they won't go back to being green.
+So, the best thing to do is to prune your peace lily, by snipping them off at the base of the plant and disposing of them.

 Why are my peace lily's tips brown?